William McAndrew: Associate Superintendent of Schools of New York City

 McAndrew generally avoided politics.
 However, this did not stop him from being entangled in political battles.
 By the end of his tenure, McAndrew had come into conflict with the Tammany Hall-aligned majority that sat on the Board of Education.
 By the later part of 1917 he was seen as coming into conflict with the Tammany Democratic Party political organization over a program that McAndrew spearheaded to establish "new-program schools" in the city which adhered to new methods of education such as the "platoon system" (also known as the "Gary Plan", developed by William Wirt in Gary, Indiana).
 While he was in office, the administration of Republican Mayor John Purroy Mitchel supported this effort.
 Tammany Hall, on the other hand, opposed the program.
 McAndrew also supported the policies of controversial superintendent William L. Ettinger, which divided the Board of Superintendents.
 Two years before leaving for New York City he had several politicians oppose his reappointment as associate superintendent.
 In spite of this opposition, the school board unanimously reelected him.

-McAndrew was mentioned as a prospective replacement for outgoing New York state deputy commissioner of education Thomas E. Finegan, but McAndrew was ultimately not chosen for this position.